ynstf/pdfdrive-books-analysis/README.md

 - cleaning data by pandas
 - vesualisation by seborn and matplotlib
 - create models by sklearn and extract the best score {
-   **Linear Regression
+   **Linear Regression, \n
-   Decision Tree Regression
+   Decision Tree Regression,
-   Random Forest Regression
+   Random Forest Regression,
-   KNeighborsRegressor
+   KNeighborsRegressor,
    XGBoost Regression**
 }